ACE projects discuss joint data management

 About the Antarctic

-The SPI was founded by EPFL, the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL), ETH Zurich, the University of Bern and Editions Paulsen.
-It was designed to enhance international relations and scientific collaborations and to spark the interest of a new generation of young scientists and explorers in polar research.
+ACE was the first project of the Swiss Polar Institute, a newly created entity founded by EPFL, the Swiss Institute of Forest, Snow and Landscape research WSL, ETHZ, the University of Bern and Editions Paulsen.
+It was designed to enhance international relations and collaboration between countries, as well as to spark the interest of a new generation of young scientists and explorers in polar research.

 Today, scientific progress depends more than ever on collaboration between diverse scientific domains.
 Polar studies are no exception.
-For example, marine biology depends on complex mathematical models currently being developed by oceanographers; and greater insight into the important role of microorganisms in atmospheric change can help climatologists make more accurate weather predictions.
+For example, marine biology depends on complex mathematical models currently being developed by oceanographers.
+Meanwhile, microorganisms that play an important role in transforming the atmosphere, can help climatologists to make more accurate predictions.